I’ve talked briefly about hours in my post on what to look for in a used jet ski. This topic is so vast, I feel this subject deserves its own post.

 - How long do jet skis last?

-- Despite the hours what jet skis to avoid.
+- Despite the hours, what models to avoid.

-- How to tell the hours on a jet ski.
+- How to tell the hours on a PWC.

 - Engine hours and maintenance.

 What Are Too Many Hours?

 The average person puts 30 hours a year on their jet ski.
 So if the machine is 5 years old, I would expect it to have 150 hours.

 If it’s under that number, I consider that a win.

 If it’s over 40 a year, I start looking for other factors to determine if it’s worth it.

 These are numbers I expect, on average, and not the max life.